justasmundeikis/effective_use_of_readme/index.md

 ### License

 Finally, the license.
 It’s vital, especially for open-source projects.
 It tells users what they can and cannot do with your code.
-For advice on which license to choose, check out this resource.
+For advice on which license to choose, check out this [choosealicense.com](choosealicense.com).

 ## The template